-In my time working at a company called ReadyForZero that creates tools to help people get out of debt, I’ve come to a realization:
+In my time working at a company called ReadyForZero that creates tools to help people solve how to get out of debt, I’ve come to a realization:

 While there are many actions that you can take to get out of debt, there is only one overarching secret to it, and that secret is … break the large problem (your debt) down into smaller problems with corresponding actions to fix them.